IBM/fraud-prediction-using-FPPredictPlus/README.md

 ![](https://github.com/IBM/build-a-classification-model-using-fppredictplus/blob/master/images/prdt-frd-dtls.png)

-We can observe predicted results for the new data in the second tab `Prediction Result` under `Predicted Value` attribute in the excel file.
-The `Results` file is also uploaded under `reports` folder for reference.
+**We can observe predicted results for the new data in the second tab `Prediction Result` under `Predicted Value` attribute in the excel file.
+The `Results` file by name `predict-fraud-Report` is also available under `reports` folder for reference.**

 # Summary